joshfrench/om-wiki-fork/Intermediate-Tutorial.md

   {:classes []})
 ```

-Next we need the `display` style helper from previous tutorial:
+Next we need the `display` style helper from the previous tutorial:

 ```clj
 (defn display [show]